 | Suitable for on-site work | Best in controlled manufacturing environments |

 Traditional welding allows operators to compensate for inconsistencies during the process.
-Laser welding, by contrast, achieves speed and precision by reducing variability — which means upstream production quality becomes critical.
+Laser welding, by contrast, achieves speed and precision by reducing variability — which means upstream production quality becomes critical.When companies fail to adapt their production workflow, problems begin to appear.This is a major reason why laser welding machines have been abandoned.

-2. The #1 Reason: Assembly Precision Is Not Sufficient
+2. Assembly Precision Is Not Sufficient

 3. Product Design May Not Suit Laser Welding